-Retirement Age and Benefit for Deferred Vested Members: General Age: Safety Age: 61 56 For future deferred vested members who terminate with less than five years of so and who are not vested, we assume that they will retire at age 70 for both General Safety if they decide to leave their contributions on deposit.
-We assume that 30% of future General and 60% of future Safety deferred vested members will continue to work for a reciprocal employer.
-For reciprocals, we as 3.90% and 4.30% compensation increases per annum for General and Safety, respectively.
+Retirement Age and Benefit for Deferred Vested Members: For deferred vested members, retirement age assumptions are as follows: General Age: Safety Age: 61 56 nbers who terminate with less than five years of service ume that they will retire at age 70 for both General and neir contributions on deposit.
+We assume that 30% of future General and 60% of future Safety deferred verification will continue to work for a reciprocal employer.
+For reciprocals, verification increases per annum for General and Safety respectively.
 Measurement Date: December 31, 2017 Discount Rate: 7.25% Future Benefit Accruals: 1.0 year of service per year of employment plus 0.003 year of additional service for General members and 0.006 year of additional service for Safety members, to anticipate conversion of unused sick leave for each year of employment.
 Unknown Data for Members: Same as those exhibited by members with similar known characteristics.
 If not specified, members are assumed to be male.
-Inclusion of Deferred Vested Members: All deferred vested members a re included in the valuation.
+Inclusion of Deferred Vested Members: All deferred vested members are included in the valuation.
 Consumer Price Index: Increase of 3.00% per year, retiree COLA increases due to CPI subject to a 3% maximum change per year for General Tier 1, General Tier 3, and Safety Tier 1 and 2% maximum change per year for General Tier 2, General Tier 4, Safety Tier 2, Safety Tier 2C, Safety Tier 2D, and Safety Tier 4.
 Actuarial Cost Method: Entry Age Cost Method.